 Remenants of the old mining operation from the 1800s in the old Malså mines are still visible today.
 Malså mines was the largest mine quarry in Verdal and possible the longest in operation.
 The mine was established with the experimental operation of ore from 1865 to 1884.

-There was intense activity at the mine and today we can see remenants of all that was needed to operate the mine.
-We can see the mines itself, the melting furnace and the foundations of the 40-50 houses of the workers.
+There was intense activity at the mine and today we can see remenants of all that was needed to operate the mines.
+We can see the mines itself, ruins of one of the melting furnaces and the foundations of the 20-30 houses of the workers.
 At that time there were both homes, laboratories and a workshop.
-Most of the buildings are from the 1915-1919.
-There are remains of a lartge water wheel in rapids nearby and by the swamill, there are quite a few small railway sleepers.
+Most of the buildings are from the 1914-1918.
+There are remains of a large water wheel in rapids nearby from the English period and by the swamill, there are quite a few small railway sleepers.
 You can also see the remenants of various machinery and installations in the area.

 For those interested in geocaching, there are caches to be found at Malså mines